Delighted Twitter

 Customer Satisfaction (CSAT) score

+What is CSAT?
 CSAT, or customer satisfaction, is a metric that measures how satisfied customers are with your products and services.
 It is most commonly measured every time one of your customers interacts with your customer service representatives.
-However, you can also use CSAT surveys to gather feedback on a product, sales demo, or any other instance where a customer interacted with your brand using our customer satisfaction survey software.
+However, you can also use CSAT surveys to gather feedback on a product, sales demo, or any other instance where a customer interacted with your brand using our customer satisfaction software.

 Depending on what touchpoint you’re gathering feedback on, this measurement can give you a good picture of how the teams responsible for each aspect of the customer journey are performing, and how well your products are resonating with your customers.